It’s said that 55% of visitors spend 15 seconds or less on an average web article.

 Make Your Writing Lighter

-I know it’s tempting to keep you writing dry and professional sounding, but like I’ve said in the past, you need to remember that your writing is going to people.
-There are a couple ways that many writers weigh down their writing.
+I know it’s tempting to keep your writing dry and professional sounding, but as I’ve said in the past, you need to remember that your writing is going to actual human beings.
+There are a couple of ways that many writers weigh down their writing.

-I love adding a couple hyperlinks with good and interesting sources.
+I love adding a couple of hyperlinks with good and interesting sources.
 These are articles that I find interesting, which is why I include them.
-Obviously attribution is important, but you don’t need to link to the article every time it’s mentioned.
+Obviously, attribution is important, but you don’t need to link to the article every time it’s mentioned.
 Once is just fine.

 Write in Your Voice

-Any experienced writer knows that over time, you can mimic just about any tone.
-This is needed, especially when you are just starting to use this tone.
-You start off mimicking people who do it well, then the hope is that you can take the desired tone and adapt it to your own style.
+Experienced writers know that over time, you can mimic just about any tone.
+This is needed, especially when you are just starting to write for a particular niche.
+You start off mimicking people who do it well, then hopefully you can take the desired tone and adapt it to your own style.

-But what happens is that you work so hard to mimic a tone throughout your writing career that you lose your voice.
-Maybe it’s because of the expectations that you feel are set by your employer, maybe it’s something else.
-All I know is that the longer you deny yourself from using your own personal voice, the easier it is to get bored with your writing.
-More issues come up when companies have a mandated “brand voice” which dictates at least some of the tone.
-Even so, there are ways to write in the brand voice you need to and still maintain at least a little of yourself.
+But what often happens is that you work so hard to mimic a tone throughout your writing career that you lose your voice.
+Maybe it’s because of the expectations you feel are set by your employer, maybe it’s something else.
+The longer you deny yourself from using your own personal voice, the easier it is to get bored with your writing.
+More issues come up when companies have a mandated “brand voice,” which dictates at least some of the tone.
+Even so, there are ways to write in the brand voice and still maintain at least a little of yourself.

 I write copy in a different tone than I write my blog posts.
 Copy is less exciting because I have to tamp down my own droll sense of humor to write those particular pieces.
-I never lose my voice, it’s just different style.
-But you can definitely tell the difference between my work and my other fellow copywriter.
+I never lose my voice entirely, it’s just a different style.
+But you can tell the difference between my work and my fellow copywriters.
 We each have our own styles.
-Then, when I write blog posts, I’m able to put a lot of myself into my writing (the amount of bad jokes I edit out of my own work is insane), keeping both me and my readers entertained.
+Then, when I write blog posts, I’m able to put a lot of myself into my writing, keeping both me and my readers entertained.

 Writing sounds better when it’s natural.
 Only mimic tone until you are confident you can blend it into your own writing style.
 You are not a robot and you like to read engaging content.
-So make content that is engaging.
-If you feel you don’t have a voice (you have one) then start studying articles and writers that you like to read and blend that into your current writing.
+Make content that’s authentic and engaging.
+If you feel you don’t have a voice (you have one) then start studying articles and writers that you like to read, then blend that into your current writing.
 Chances are your writing will be better for it.